LandonSchropp/waffle/readme.md

 # Griddle

-Griddle is a beautiful, simple, responsive, powerful grid system built using Flexbox.
+Griddle is a beautiful, simple, responsive, powerful grid system built using flexbox.
 It allows a developer to create dynamic, pages quickly and easily.

 For a look at what Griddle can do, check out the demos on CodePen.
 TODO: Add CodePen demos.